 - 30 minutes solely for your organization with a captive Air Quality Sensor audience.

 - Design your own Air Quality Sensor training for our audience!
 Confer with conference manager on best practices in developing a virtual training that will bring your organization right to people’s home office.
-Must be based around a 2020 topic – confer with Sandra for details.
+Must be based around a 2020 topic – confer with Christine for details.

 - AQRC/ASIC team will host and market the training to our air quality sensor audience through email and social media.

 - Organization’s profile on website with session content

 - Organization’s profile on email with session content (opened by 1,100+)

 - (+$1,000) - Direct email to registrants crafted by your marketing team, sent through AQRC email service Constant Contact.